 The initial notification is passed from NCEM to the appropriate SERT agencies.
 The OSFM, who are on call 24 hours per day, will respond as called and assigned.
-Notification of other OSFM or DOI personnel will follow the Department's standard operating procedures for recall.
+Notification of other OSFM personnel will follow their standard operating procedures for recall.